-February can be risky territory, especially for husbands.
+February can be risky territory, especially for husbands

 I'd mouth the words, "That's okay," and paste on a phony smile, telling myself to grow up.